sammaxfleet/LOSIMPLEDJANGO/README.md

 * Epic 1 - Be able to sign up/login via a form to set up an account.

   User Story
-1. Set up a working form, make sure it logs the user in. ** MUST HAVE **
+1. Set up a working form, make sure it logs the user in. **MUST HAVE**
-2. Make sure the User can delete the account. # MUST HAVE
+2. Make sure the User can delete the account. **MUST HAVE**
-3. Password & email restrictions to protect user such. asdouble using email, or short passwords # SHOULD HAVE
+3. Password & email restrictions to protect user such. asdouble using email, or short passwords # **SHOULD HAVE**

-Epic 2
-Be able to book -
+*Epic 2 Be able to book & see dates & price.

 User Story

-Booking calendar, make sure it shows bookings & prices. ** MUST HAVE ** Prevent double bookings.
+1. Booking calendar, make sure it shows bookings & prices. **MUST HAVE** Prevent double bookings.
 MUST HAVE
-Allow it to go to a confirmed page once clicked.
-SHOULD HAVE Be able to cancel the booking.
-MUST HAVE
+2. Allow it to go to a confirmed page once clicked. **SHOULD HAVE**

-Epic 4
+3. Be able to cancel the booking. **MUST HAVE**

-Contact Form -
+*Epic 3 Contact Form -
-1.Have a working form that connects via email to the admin.
-SHOULD HAVE
+1.Have a working form that connects via email to the admin. **SHOULD HAVE**

 Epic 5
 Map be able to operate -